 Results in 2014 - 2020Developing a project for the North Sea Region Programme?
-Here is all you need to know about project results in the 2014 - 2020 period.
+Here is all you need to know about project results in the 2014 - 2020 programme period.

 Project Advisor Matt Nichols sums up the difference between deliverables, outputs and results.